 Enneagram 8w7 VS 9w1

-Because each enneagram type has the ability to tap into both wings, it’s important to take them into account when figuring out if you are an 8w9 or a 9w8.
+Because each enneagram type can tap into both wings, it’s important to take them into account when figuring out if you are an 8w9 or a 9w8.

 The Enneagram 8w9 Also Has A 7 Wing

-Even if you are an enneagram 8 with a dominant 9 wing, you have the ability to tap into your 7 wing.
+Even if you are an enneagram 8 with a dominant 9 wing, you can tap into your 7 wing.

 Known as The Maverick, your 7 wing makes you adventurous, social, and a thrill seeker.